Darknet Markets 2023 Report: The Most Popular Hacked Accounts

 Online Payments

-Although we found stolen account credentials for 44 different online payment platforms, almost half of them (48%) were for PayPal, the most well-known brand in this category.
+Although we found stolen account credentials for 50 different online payment platforms, 40% of them were for PayPal, the most well-known brand in this category.

-There were five times as many PayPal accounts for sale as for the next most popular brand, peer-to-peer payment platform CashApp, which accounted for around one in ten (9.5%) of the listings in this category.
+There were four times as many PayPal accounts for sale as for the next most popular platform, the Russian payment service Qiwi, which accounted for one in ten (10%) of the listings in this category overall but was only found for sale on Russian markets.

-There was another steep drop in volume to the next five most popular platforms, which were only listed for sale on the darknet markets around a third as frequently as CashApp.
+There was another steep drop in volume to the next five most popular platforms, which were only listed for sale on the darknet markets around a third as frequently as peer-to-peer payment platform CashApp.

 The greater prominence of CashApp on the darknet markets compared with its real-world rival Venmo may well reflect its cultural cachet and that it’s the more private by default of the two.[2]